The Delta2Alpha Design Philosophy:

 When we look at designing or upgrading a product or tool, we ask, can it be improved?

 Or should it be re-designed from the ground up?
-Sometimes when a well meaning designer or engineer tries to change a design to “improve it,” it has the opposite effect. ie) Space-Age alloys made sound sexy until you have to sharpen them.
+Sometimes when a well meaning designer or engineer tries to change a design to “improve it,” it has the opposite effect. ie) Space-Aged alloys may sound sexy until you have to sharpen them.
 Plastics offer great corrosion resistance but may not feel right in your hand or could have poor abrasion resistance.
 We call this cycle “The Curse of the Rounder Wheel”.

 Most importantly, what does the man on the ground have to say about the tool or design?